MastodonC/kixi.hecuba/README.md

 {
  :cassandra-session {:keyspace :test}
  :hecuba-session {:keyspace :test}
- :search-session {:host :host "<the address you found above>" :name "hecuba"}
+ :search-session {:host "<the address you found above>" :name "hecuba"}
  :s3          {:access-key "<your personal AWS access key DO NOT SHARE KEYS!>"
                :secret-key "<your personal AWS secret key DO NOT SHARE KEYS!>" ;; you will need to create these buckets.